mendhak/docker-unprivileged/samples/dotnet/README.md

-## Running ASP.NET Core with a rootless unprivileged user
+## Running ASP.NET Core with an unprivileged user

 The ASP.NET Core image does not come with a built-in unprivileged user, so we must [create it ourselves](Dockerfile#L14) and set it as the owner of the `/app` directory.